Scroll Down To Order

 Nov 22—Secret Japanese code deciphered by MAGIC: After the 29th, things will automatically begin to happen.
 (November 28th, U.S. time.)
 There was no sign in the intercepted Purple messages from the Japanese Foreign Office that an attack on Pearl Harbor was planned or in progress.

 Nov 25—The last day for official diplomatic negotiations with America is re-extended to Nov 27, and more negotiations take place between Nomura, Kurusu and Sec. of State Hull in the hope of peace, meaning America had to back down.
 British battleship “Barham” sunk by "U-331" in the Mediterranean; 868 men are drowned.
-Yamamoto’s carrier fleet (Nov 26 in Tokyo) led by the flagship “Akagi” secretly sails from Japan’s bleak northern port of Hitokappu Bay.
+Yamamoto’s carrier fleet (Nov 26 in Tokyo) led by the flagship “Akagi”, with 408 aircraft in total, secretly sails from her northern port of Hitokappu Bay trekking 3,500 miles toward Oahu.
 Ahead of them are thirty fleet-type submarines.
 Decoded by the British (decoded by the Dutch Nov 17): “Task Force will move out of Hitokappu Bay on the morning of Nov 26 (Tokyo time) and advance to the standing-by position on the afternoon of 4 Dec … complete refueling,” issued by Yamamoto.
-(Pearl Harbor Hearings, Congressional Hearings, 1946 Congressional Report, vol 1 pg 180, transcript p437-38).
+(Pearl Harbor Hearings, Congressional Hearings, 1946 Congressional Report, vol 1 pg 180, transcript pg 437-38.)
 Movement is detected by U.S. intelligence in Dutch Harbor and Station H; Adm.
 Kimmel is notified; destination appears to be the Marshalls and SE Asia.
 But, there is no mention of carriers.
 A priority dispatch, known as Presidential monographs, in a leather pouch with gold letters “For THE PRESIDENT” is sent to Roosevelt who is having dinner with Princess Martha of Norway.
 The U.S. Navy orders all U.S. trans-Pacific shipping to take southerly routes (Pearl Harbor Hearings, 1946 Congressional Report, vol 12 pg 317.)

 Your information is protected by